acamilo/RobotInterfaceBoard/README.md

 ![Pin Functions](docs/esp32_pinmap.png)

+## IO Pin counts

+There are 18 I/O pins availible for use in your programs with no external perpheral already using them.

+There are 22 I/O pins availible for use in your programs including the 4 output only strapping pins.

+There are 27 I/O pins availible for use in your programs by reusing the boot button pin, serial pins and i2c pins for other purposes.

 ## Pins to Never Use:

 0       - This is the boot pin, if held low during a reset it will prevent the device from booting